tangdada/table-column-filter/README.md

 # table-column-filter

-A Vue component that controls the columns of a table
+A Vue component(directive) that controls the columns of a table

 It's available for vue2 and vue3